 - Demonstrate literacy of international media and global perspectives of the media's role in society.

-Under the Mass Communication curriculum, students take two courses to get into the major (Media Literacy and Professional Media Writing).
-After taking Mass Communication Theory and Research, students select four courses from a set of skills courses.
+Under the Mass Communication curriculum, students begin with two courses, Media Literacy and Professional Media Writing, followed by Mass Communication Theory and Research.
+Students select four courses from a set of skills courses.
 Students may select their skills courses from any of the three pools: Strategic Communication; Hybrid; and Journalism.
 They also take two practicums, two convergent media electives and Mass Media Law & Ethics.
 In their senior year, students will take a Senior Career Development course, a Capstone course and complete an internship.

 Department of Mass Communication